Weaponising Culture: Dividing To Rule

 As COP 27 drew to a pitiful close with no action on emissions or reparation, I met a friend in a cafe in West London.
 Distracted by our discussion, we failed to notice his Earl Grey being served in a takeaway cup; aghast, I requested a china mug for mine.
 Blowing and sipping, we grumbled…

-Ethiopia: Peace Agreed Now The Work Begins
+Ethiopia: Peace Agreed The Work Now Begins

 Faced with imminent defeat, on 2 November the TPLF (Tigray People’s Liberation Front) finally agreed to stop their vicious attack on Ethiopia.
 They had little choice in the end, the Ethiopian National Defence Forces (ENDF) had taken TPLF strongholds in Tigray, and encircled the regional capital Mekelle.
 The great tragedy is that fighting could have…